something a little different from others of the same type

 And when the doctor finally called her daughter, me. who spoke in perfect English--lo and behold--we had assurances that CAT scan would be found, promises that a conference call on Monday would be held, and apologies for any suffering my mother had gone through for a most regrettable mistake.

-characterized by or causing or resulting from the process of bringing ideas or events together in memory or imagination
+resulting from bringing ideas together in the imagination

 "A sunset precedes nightfall" is the same as "a chill precedes a fever."
 The only way I would have gotten that answer right would have been to imagine an